WordPress/gutenberg/docs/reference-guides/block-api/block-attributes.md

 Although attributes may be obtained from a post's meta, meta attribute sources are considered deprecated; <a href="https://github.com/WordPress/gutenberg/blob/c367c4e2765f9e6b890d1565db770147efca5d66/packages/core-data/src/entity-provider.js">EntityProvider and related hook APIs</a> should be used instead, as shown in the <a href="/block-editor/how-to-guides/metabox/#step-2-add-meta-block">Create Meta Block how-to</a>.
 </div>

 Attributes may be obtained from a post's meta rather than from the block's representation in saved post content.
-For this, an attribute is required to specify its corresponding meta key under the `meta` key:
+For this, an attribute is required to specify its corresponding meta key under the `meta` key.

+Attribute definition:
 ```js
 {
 	author: {